gigialc/my-conversational-agent/README.md

   to rewire negative thought patterns into positive habits.

 ## ❤️ **Credits**

-AI Voice Cloning     : ElevenLabs 🔊
-Conversational Memory: Vapi 🤖
-Database             : MongoDB 🗃️
-Developed by         : Georgina Alcaraz ✨
+Developed by Georgina Alcaraz ✨